RoadieHQ/marketing-site/content/docs/integrations/aws-s3/index.md

 ## Introduction

+S3 can be a useful place to store certain resources used by backstage plugins like OpenApi spec files.

-Backstage supports reading data from AWS S3 through the AwsS3UrlReader.
-This guide describes how to set up access for Roadie to your S3 buckets in your infrastructure and configure the AwsS3UrlReader settings.
+This guide describes how to set up access for Roadie to your S3 buckets in your infrastructure and configure it.

 ##  Step 1: Get the roadie IAM details